 By Cameron Hewitt

-The port-making process was supposedly invented accidentally by a pair of brothers who fortified the wine with grape brandy to maintain its quality during the long trip to England.
-The wine picked up the flavor of the oak, and the English grew to like the fortified taste and oaky flavor.
-The British perfected port production in the succeeding centuries, hence many ports carry British-sounding names (Taylor, Croft, Graham).
+It's said that the port-making process was invented accidentally by a pair of brothers who fortified the wine with grape brandy to maintain its quality during the long trip.
+The wine picked up the flavor of the oak, which the English grew to appreciate The British perfected port production in the succeeding centuries, hence many ports carry British-sounding names (Taylor, Croft, Graham).

 In 1703, the Methuen Treaty reduced taxation on Portuguese wines, making port even more popular.
 In 1756, Portugal's Marquês de Pombal demarcated the Douro region — the first such designation in Europe.
 From that point on, true "port wine" came only from this region, following specific regulations of production, just as "Champagne" technically refers to wines from a specific region of France.
 Traditionally, farmers and landowners were Portuguese, while the British bought the wine from them, aged it in Porto, and handled the export business.
 But that arrangement changed in the late 19th century, when an infestation of an American root insect called phylloxera (which smuggled itself to the Old World in the humid climate of speedy steamboats) devastated the Portuguese — and European — wine industry.